tfabris/EnterpriseSpotlights/README.md

 - Adjust the position of the spotlight along the rail until it is centered above the desired LED.
 The spotlight should be moveable by sliding along the rail (although it is a tight fit).

+- The bottom tip of collimator will only barely clear the top surface of the LEDs stuck onto the rails.
+If you are trying to slide the spotlight along the rail and it's stuck, check if it might be the collimator getting hung up on an LED.

 #### Assemble Lower Spotlights:

 - Press-fit two lenses into each of the three lower lens holders.
 Ensure the lenses are fully seated in the holders, but be careful not to break the fragile resin-printed holders when press-fitting.